alceu-brettas/sjtu-drone/README.md

 # About sjtu_drone #
 sjtu_drone is a quadrotor simulation program forked from ['tum_simulator'] (http://wiki.ros.org/tum_simulator) , which is developed with ROS + Gazebo.
 It is used for testing visual SLAM algorithms aiding with different sensors, such as IMU, sonar range finder and laser range finder.
 Here by 'sjtu', it means Shanghai Jiao Tong University.
 Currently, this program is used for testing algorithms for [UAV contest in SJTU](http://mediasoc.sjtu.edu.cn/wordpress)

+This repository is just a adapatation of the original SJTU Drone for Noetic.
+All Credits for [Original Repositories](https://github.com/tahsinkose/sjtu-drone)

 # Requirements #
 This package is compatible with ROS Noetic version (Ubuntu 20.04).
 Existing versions on the internet support at most until Gazebo 11.